27 June 2017

 Some of the principal treatments carried out by Mr Malcolm Woodcock at Spire include:

 Malcolm Woodcock is a military consultant ophthalmologist who carries out his NHS work at Worcestershire for Worcestershire Acute Hospitals NHS Trust.
 He set up and runs the vitreoretinal (VR) service in Worcestershire.
-His vitreoretinal fellowship training was undertaken at the 2 largest and busiest VR units in the country, the Birmingham and Midland Eye Centre (BMEC) and at Moorfields Eye Hospital in London.
+His vitreoretinal fellowship training was undertaken at the two largest and busiest VR units in the country, the Birmingham and Midland Eye Centre (BMEC) and at Moorfields Eye Hospital in London.

 Mr Woodcock speaks widely on ophthalmology and vitreoretinal surgery to other doctors and professional groups including optometrists, GPs and military medial officers.
 He also lectures on aviation ophthalmology regularly at the Royal Air Force's Centre for Aviation Medicine and in particular on its internationally renowned Diploma of Aviation Medicine course.
 He has also been involved in teaching and lecturing to medical students at the universities of Cambridge, Birmingham, Cape Town and University College London.

 Mr Woodcock has very active research interests and maintains a full time research assistant at Moorfields Eye Hospital in London for research into surgical adjuncts in ocular trauma.
 He has numerous publications in the medical literature and given many presentations at both national and international meetings.
-He is a reviewer of papers for 4 international scientific journals in ophthalmology.
+He is a reviewer of papers for four international scientific journals in ophthalmology.